-When it comes to supply chain operations, two asset management and optimization software systems stand out: Enterprise Asset Management (EAM) and Maintenance, Repair, and Operations (MRO) optimization software.
+When it comes to supply chain operations, two asset management and optimization software systems stand out: Enterprise Asset Management (EAM) systems and Maintenance, Repair, and Operations (MRO) optimization software.
 While both aim to increase equipment efficiency, reduce downtime, and lower maintenance costs, there are significant differences between the two.

-In this article, we’ll explain the key differences between EAM systems and MRO optimization solutions in order to help you determine why a combination of both solutions may be the strategy best suited for your operation.
+In this article, we’ll explain the key differences between EAM systems and MRO optimization solutions in order to help you determine why a combination of both solutions may be the asset management strategy best suited for your operation.

 Determining which asset management strategy is best for you

 Enterprise Asset Management (EAM) software is primarily used to help organizations manage assets from end to end, starting with acquisition and maintenance, all the way up to disposal.
 This tool can help organizations that are seeking to optimize asset performance and use by increasing visibility.

 EAM software generally has the following features:

 - Automatic reporting

 While EAM software systems can help organizations increase the longevity of the assets they have on hand through maintenance planning and reporting, they often do not include detailed spare parts and maintenance material management capabilities.
 This is where MRO optimization comes into play.
 MRO optimization is designed to help teams streamline their maintenance and spare parts inventory data to simultaneously reduce costs without introducing new risk of unplanned downtime.
 In addition to spare part inventory management, MRO tools also offer these insights:

 - Total value of spare parts on hand